DanRepik/api_foundry/readme.md

 ## PostgreSQL Database Schemas

-This section provides instructions on how to use the `postgres_to_openapi` script, which is included in the `api_maker` package, to generate OpenAPI schemas from PostgreSQL database schemas.
+This section provides instructions on how to use the `postgres_to_openapi` script, which is included in the `api_foundry` package, to generate OpenAPI schemas from PostgreSQL database schemas.
 The generated OpenAPI schemas will include the necessary components to represent the database tables, columns, primary keys, and foreign key relationships.

 #### Prerequisites